Delays return to Port of Dover at start of Easter getaway

 “Once you arrive at check-in we will get you away as quick as we can.”

-In response, one passenger wrote at 9.25am: “We have been standing for 50 minutes.
+In response, one passenger wrote: “We have been standing for 50 minutes.
 No movement whatsoever.”

 There are fears travellers at Dover will face more disruption after chaotic scenes last weekend when thousands of people were delayed, reportedly by up to 14 hours.